 Simon is Founder and Chairman of SideKick Dance.
-He is currently lead teacher at the Leicester Royal Infirmary for the Children’s Hospital School.
+He is currently Deputy Head of Primary Education at Nether Hall Special School.
 Simon trained as a dancer in his younger days as part of the Leicestershire school’s ballet scheme.
 This led to performance opportunities with the Royal Ballet and at the Edinburgh festival.
 Simon is a highly experienced PE and SEN teacher with qualifications to masters level.
 He is passionate about the power of dance for allowing people with additional needs to grow and express themselves.
 Simon has been a leading influence in the development of dance in special schools over the last decade, giving hundreds of young people the opportunity to perform at Curve each year as part of the special school’s showcases.

 Charlotte is the Artistic Director and Dance Leader of SideKick Dance.
 Charlotte has a BA (Hons) Degree in Dance and an MSc in Dance Science as well as a PGCE.
-She is co-author of Safe Dance Practice: An applied dance science perspective (Quin, Rafferty & Tomlinson: 2015) She is a registered course provider and quality reviewer for Safe in Dance International (SiDI), a dance lecturer, and a community dance practitioner, and dance leader for We Are Epic’s ID Advanced training company.
+She is co-author of Safe Dance Practice: An applied dance science perspective (Quin, Rafferty & Tomlinson: 2015) She is a registered course provider and quality reviewer for Safe in Dance International (SiDI), a dance lecturer, community dance practitioner, and dance leader for We Are Epic’s ID Advanced training company.
 In 2017 Charlotte won the National One Dance UK teacher award for Inspirational Community Dance Practitioner.

 Dance Leader for SideKick Dance.
 Kirsty graduated with a Foundation Degree in Professional Studies Dance in 2013 and has been working with SideKick ever since.
 She is both a performer and a community dance practitioner.
 Kirsty has completed her Level 1 in British Sign Language and continues to undertake a variety of CPD opportunities.

 Sue is treasurer and volunteer dance leader for Sidekick.
 Sue is a highly experienced professional with over 30 years experience of working with people with additional needs.
 She is someone who goes above and beyond to make sure young people access the very best in sporting and dance opportunities.
 Sue has been a winner of a Leicestershire and Rutland sports award for her dedication to young people and giving them experiences in sporting and special events.